Walter Robinson (artist)

+Background

-Robinson was born in Wilmington, Delaware, and raised in Tulsa.
+Robinson was born in Wilmington, Delaware, on July 18, 1950, and was raised in Tulsa, Oklahoma.
 He moved to New York City to attend Columbia University in 1968.
 Subsequently, he graduated from the Whitney Independent Study Program in 1973.
-He lived in SoHo in the 1970s and on Ludlow Street on the Lower East Side in the 1980s and '90s, and currently lives uptown with a studio in Long Island City in Queens.
+He lived in SoHo in the 1970s and on Ludlow Street on the Lower East Side in the 1980s and 1990s, and lived uptown with a studio in Long Island City in Queens.

 Painting career

-Robinson is a postmodern painter whose work features painterly images taken from covers of romance novel paperbacks as well as still lifes of cheeseburgers, French fries and beer, and pharmaceutical products like aspirin and nasal spray.
+Robinson was a postmodern painter whose work features painterly images taken from covers of romance novel paperbacks as well as still lifes of cheeseburgers, French fries, and beer, and pharmaceutical products such as aspirin and nasal spray.
 He also made and exhibited large-scale spin paintings in the mid-1980s, in advance of his colleague Damien Hirst.

 A 2014 touring exhibition of Robinson's paintings included more than 90 works dating from 1979 to 2014.
 It premiered at the University Galleries at Illinois State University in Normal, Illinois, and subsequently appeared in Philadelphia at the Moore College of Art.
 The show's final stop was at the Jeffrey Deitch Gallery in New York City in September 2016.